emma-jadeDM/PhD/Articles/reading_notes/fiche_renom_2022_technical_reasoning_in_digital_tool_use.md

 The article suggest that it'd be relevant to design instruments/tools to interact with an object's proprety instead of trying to multiplying the objects they can interact with.

+Modeling tools to interact with *propreties* and not *objects*.

+E.g. A size instrument could re-size margins and text instead of having margins being re-sized by a ruler and text by a textual input.

+TR :

+- for grounding interfaces for *appropriation* and *creative use*.
+- real-world cognitive abilities
+- complements hci litterature (affordances, mediated action)
+- cumulating knowledge of abstract principles/laws in digital environment + of digital objects' propreties